nesimtunc/copycrafter/README.md

    - Toggle between "Project Structure" view and "File System" view using the segmented button
 3. Use the checkboxes to select files or folders you want to copy:
    - Click on a file's checkbox to select individual files
-   - Click on a folder's checkbox to select the entire folder and all its contents
+   - Click on a folder's checkbox to select the entire folder and all its contents (with progress tracking)
    - Long-press on a folder or use the folder checkbox to select/deselect folders
+4. The app displays the estimated token count for your selection in real-time
+5. Use the search box to quickly filter and find specific files or folders
-4. Configure how many lines to skip for Swift/Objective-C files (default: 7)
+6. Configure how many lines to skip for Swift/Objective-C files (default: 7)
+7. Choose your preferred action:
-5. Click "Copy Selected to Clipboard" to copy the contents of all selected files
+   - Click "Copy to Clipboard" to copy the contents of all selected files
+   - Click "Save to File" to export the contents to a .txt or .md file
-6. Paste the copied contents wherever needed
+8. Paste or use the exported contents wherever needed

 ## How It Works